-- Grid-connected PV systems can be installed with batteries to provide a source of backup power during grid downtime. - Beneficial for locations that experience short but frequent blackouts. - No generators, therefore battery bank is the only source of energy. - Customer should be surveyed about the loads they will be using during grid downtime, or the 'specified load'
+- Grid-connected PV systems can be installed with batteries to provide a source of backup power during grid downtime. - Beneficial for locations that experience short but frequent blackouts. - No generators, therefore battery bank is the only source of energy. - Customer should be surveyed about the loads they will be using during grid downtime, also known as the 'specified loads'